xbill82/luca-marchesini.com/README.md

 The Client-Side
 ---------------
 The Client-side is built on the [Marionette.js MVC library](marionettejs.com) and the Twitter [Bootstrap Responsive Mobile-first framework](getbootstrap.com).
-The Development version of the code is versioned in this repository, but the Production version is deployed on the server.
+The Development code of the code is versioned in this repository, and the Production build is deployed on the server.
 The Production version is the result of some **build tasks** ran by [Grunt.js](http://gruntjs.com/).

 ### The UI and the UX
 When thinking bout what I wanted to provide as an experience to the users of my website, I managed to gather some basic requirements, mainly oriented to the type of audience that the site refers to.